Is It Broken or Sprained? When to Seek Help

 Stubbed toes, jammed fingers, and bumped shins are the stuff of everyday life, but once in a while we end up with an injury that we think might need medical attention.
-How do you know when a sprained ankle is actually a fracture or when a stubbed toe is actually broken?
+How do you know when to ask is this broken or sprained?
+Is a sprained ankle actually a fracture or when a stubbed toe is actually broken?

 First, it’s important to understand what doctors mean when they talk about broken and fractured bones.
 Whenever the integrity of a bone is compromised, whether by a hairline crack or an all-out break, doctors call it a fracture, and the two terms can be used interchangeably.

-If you’re not sure whether or not you have a fracture, think back to when the injury happened.
+If you’re not sure whether a bone is broken or sprained, think back to when the injury happened.
 The most obvious and immediate sign of a break is a snapping or grinding noise.
 Bones are strong, and big bones can make noise when they break suddenly, but small fractures aren’t as easy to recognize right off the bat.
 If you still aren’t sure whether you have a fracture or not, here are three signs to look out for—pain, swelling, and deformity.

 It seems obvious that fractures would cause more pain than other types of injury, but that’s not always the case.
 Soft tissue can be injured too and can cause a great deal of pain.
 Sometimes people think that if it’s too painful to use a part of your body or put weight on it, then you’re dealing with a fracture, but that’s not true either.
 Sprains can be severe enough to keep you from normal activities, and sometimes you can even walk on a leg that is broken.
 So pain is a great sign that you’re injured, but it’s not the best indicator that you’ve broken something.